alanng10/class-lang/Docue/Article/Tool/a.md

 To replace a part with combination of multiple parts, merge the multiple parts into a part, and use an instance of the part class.
 This is enough element to make any tool.

+Tool has most general arch to make any tool.